The Nest

 4. Next, you will need to file all the licenses for your LLC.

 5. Finally, you can file for an LLC.
-Depending on the location, the paperwork can cost anywhere from $100 to $1000.
+Depending on the location, the paperwork can cost between $100 and $1000.

-6. Then administratively, you need to transfer the ownership to the LLC.
-You also need to create a new bank account in the name of the LLC.
-This separate account will make the accounting & tax process easier once a year.
+6. Then, administratively, you must transfer ownership to the LLC and create a new bank account.
+This separate account will make the accounting and tax process easier once a year.

 7. Finally, you need to update your leases.
 Tenants will sign a new lease with the LLC and make their checks payable to the LLC.